Reverend David M. Fitz-Patrick, Pastor

 Deacon Matthew Houle was ordained to the permanent Deaconate on May 19, 2007, by Bishop Robert Baker in the Diocese of Charleston.
 He moved to the Washington, DC area in 2011 along with his wife Lisa and their two children, Nicholas and Jacqueline.
 Deacon Houle holds a Bachelor of Arts degree in English and Master of Business degree.
 He is the son of Dr. Paul and Mrs. Lois Houle and the brother of eight siblings and uncle to numerous nieces and nephews.

-Br.
-Leo Camurati entered the Order of Preachers in 2011.
+Rev. Leo Camurati entered the Order of Preachers in 2011.
 He is a graduate of Cooper Union in New York, where he studied Mechanical Engineering.
 Prior to entering the Order, he worked to administer an Engineering Standards Committee.
-He was ordained a deacon in March 2017.
+He was ordained in 2018.

 Brother Joseph Hagan, O.P.